ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 Note that we also pass `:key` which we bind to the title of our blog post.
 The reason for this is that it allows Vue to keep track of the state of the list by only looking at the `:key` attribute instead of having to deep compare objects.
-Try to have an unique key.
+Try to have an unique key of type number or string that can be used for actions such as identifying, ordering and searching.
 A blog post title is a good start but when ordering, updating or other modifying operations you might not have the wanted result if we have blog posts with the same title.
 It's best to use something of type number or string as the key.
 Vue will tell you this in the console of your browser if you would take for example the `datePosted` as your key: